Who is UKCreditRatings

 If you check your credit report regularly, you'll soon notice if something looks unusual.
 This could be a sign your identity has been stolen and is being used to apply for credit.
 You can add a Notice of Correction containing a password for your credit file and instructions to lenders to decline any application not quoting this password.

-For an administration fee of £20.00, CIFAS - the UK's fraud prevention service - can place a 'Protective Registration' warning on your credit file.
+For an administration fee of, £25.00 for two years (correct as of Jan 2023) CIFAS - the UK's fraud prevention service - can place a 'Protective Registration' warning on your credit file.
 This will tell lenders that you think your personal information is at risk of being used fraudulently.
 When they receive an application with your details, they'll make more checks to make sure the person applying is you and not a fraudster.
 It may mean that any applications you make are delayed while there's further verification of your I.D.

 If you think you have been a victim of Identity Theft you should: